Afrikaner Calvinism: Folk religion

 This history is essential to understanding the distinctive concept of "calling" that developed among the Afrikaners.
-These attitudes, very early adopted, went with them through later conflicts, formed in a way that seemed to them obviously crafted by the hand of God Himself.
-They believed themselves preserved by God's own wisdom and Providence.
-The things they suffered, and the strong bonds between them that were formed through it all, seemed to confirm this idea at every turn.
-Their history as a people has a central place in forming the Boer religion.
+These attitudes, adopted very early, went with them through later conflicts, formed in a way that to them, seemed to be obviously crafted by the hand of God Himself.
+They believed that they were preserved because of God's wisdom and Providence.
+The suffering which they experienced, and the strong bonds that they formed in response to it, seemed to confirm this idea at every turn.
+Their history as a people has a central place in the formation of the Boer religion.
 In this way, a distinctive folk character became attached to their Calvinistic beliefs.

 This folk religion was not articulated in a formal way.
-It was the experience of the Afrikaners, which they interpreted through their assurance that their absolutely sovereign Creator and Lord had shown special grace to them as a particular people.
+It was the experience of the Afrikaners, which they interpreted through their assurance that their absolutely sovereign Creator and their Lord had shown special grace to them as a particular people.

 Nationalism

 However, the French Revolution brought these habits of thought more self-consciously to the surface.
-France invaded the Republic of the United Provinces in January 1794, the Stadtholder fled to England and asked the British to send its Navy to take care of the possessions of the United East India Company that was in dire financial straits and in which he had a huge stake.
+France invaded the Republic of the United Provinces in January 1794, the Stadtholder fled to England and asked the British to send its Navy to take care of the possessions of the United East India Company that was in dire financial straits and in which the Stadtholder had a huge stake.
 The British took care of the Cape of Good Hope in 1795 and handed it back to the Batavian Republic after the Peace of Amiens in 1802.
 For about a year and a half, Enlightenment ideas were promoted by Janssens and De Mist, including changes in church government.
 In 1806, the British re-captured the Cape of Good Hope on its own, and appointed British administrators there, who were zealous propagators of the Enlightenment.
 They loosened the trade and labour regulations, speaking of the blacks as those whose untainted natural souls they professed to admire.
 The British government outlawed slavery in parts of the British Empire in 1833 with enforcement in the Cape Colony in 1834.
 They called the blacks equals, and gave them access to the courts in suit against white landowners.
 And, they professed to believe in their own autonomous reason above all else.

 A more antithetical message could hardly be imagined, as the British Enlightenment found itself with the Afrikaners for the first time.
-From the Boer point of view, the Enlightenment had resulted in a foreign power ruling over them, imposing alien laws and alien languages, liberated their slaves without compensation, and put the interest of English-speakers over those of the Dutch-speakers.
+From the Boer (meaning farmer in Dutch and Afrikaans) point of view, the Enlightenment had resulted in a foreign power ruling over them, imposing alien laws and alien languages, liberated their slaves without compensation, and put the interest of English-speakers over those of the Dutch-speakers.
 They were exposed to the Enlightenment, and it appeared to them to be a revolution against their God and way of life.